tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## HCL OneTest

 The HCL OneTest tool provides automated software testing tools.
-This plug-in provides integration of Functional,Performance and Web UI testing results (JSON) into the UrbanCode Velocity server.
+This plug-in provides integration of Functional,  Performance and Web UI testing results (JSON) into the UrbanCode Velocity server.

 ---